 Data source merge strategies

-The merge strategy options are:
+Merge strategy options

 • Import and merge new data only.
-When a record exists only new data will be added.
+When a record exists, only new data will be added.

 • Import and merge new data for existing records only.
-When a record exists only new data will be added.
+When a record exists, only new data will be added.
 Don’t add new records.

 • Import and overwrite any data that exist for existing records only.
-When a record exists all fields will be overwritten.
+When a record exists, all fields will be overwritten.
 Don’t add new records.

 • Import new records only.
-If a record exists it will not be modified.
+If a record exists, it will not be modified.

 About merge key strategies